 A student-led dance marathon raised more than $280,000 in April to support a North Carolina hospital that helps young patients and their families fight life-threatening conditions.

 Elon University students and one staff member were recognized for their accomplishments at an April 28, 2016, program that highlights campus leaders.

 Erin Luther ‘16, an international studies and Spanish double major from Bristol, Tennessee, travels to South America next spring as part of a federal program that builds good will between the United States and people of other nations.

 Rajat Agarwal ’16, Sky Cowans ’16 and Andrew Steinitz ’17 will face off against teams from Clemson University and Fort Hays State University in a student video competition hosted during the 2016 NAB Show, held April 18-21 in Las Vegas.

-Hundreds of Elon students will be involved in activities during CELEBRATE!
-2013, a celebration of achievements in academics and the arts.
+This week, Elon students are involved in activities to mark CELEBRATE!
+2016, a celebration of achievements in academics and creative endeavors.

 Christians at Elon University joined together Friday to commemorate the death of Jesus Christ with a noontime Catholic devotion around Fonville Fountain in the heart of campus.